drshahizan/BDM/assignment/ass1.md

 # Assignment 1: Data analysis using Google Sheets

+Google Sheets is a versatile and accessible tool for data analysis that allows you to input, clean, visualize, and draw insights from your data.
+It offers features such as data cleaning, chart creation, basic and advanced formulas, filtering and sorting, pivot tables, and conditional formatting, making it suitable for a wide range of analytical tasks.
+With real-time collaboration, sharing, and the ability to create interactive dashboards, Google Sheets is an excellent choice for individuals and teams seeking to analyze data in a user-friendly and collaborative environment, particularly for smaller datasets and straightforward calculations.

 This assignment requires you to create a responsive website using the Bootstrap framework with a focus on Malaysian culture.
 The detailed instructions for this project:

 ## 1. Create a team